networknt/light-doc/content/en/design/idempotency.md

 - The call could succeed, but the connection breaks before the server can tell its client about it.

 Any one of these leaves the client that made the request in an uncertain situation.
-In some cases, the failure is definitive enough that the client knows with good certainty that it’s safe to simply retry it.
-For example, a total failure to even establish a connection to the server.
+In some cases, the failure is definitive enough that the client knows with good certainty that it’s safe to simply retry it, for example, in the case of a total failure to even establish a connection to the server.
 In many others though, the success of the operation is ambiguous from the perspective of the client, and it doesn’t know whether retrying the operation is safe.
 A connection terminating midway through message exchange is an example of this case.

 This problem is a classic staple of distributed systems, and the definition is broad when talking about a “distributed system” in this sense: as few as two computers connecting via a network that are passing each other messages.

-With microservices are getting popular, the partial failure is more complicated as it can happen deep in the chain of services.
+With microservices getting popular, partial failure is more complicated as it can happen deep in the chain of services.
 It is not a simple retry from any client and the retry has to be initialized from the original client.
 This requires all the services in the chain must be idempotent.

 ### Use of idempotency

-The easiest way to address inconsistencies in distributed state caused by failures is to implement server endpoints so that they’re idempotent, which means that they can be called any number of times while guaranteeing that side effects only occur once.
+The easiest way to address inconsistencies in a distributed state caused by failures is to implement server endpoints so that they’re idempotent, which means that they can be called any number of times while guaranteeing that side effects only occur once.

 When a client sees any kind of error, it can ensure the convergence of its own state with the server’s by retrying, and can continue to retry until it verifiably succeeds.
 This fully addresses the problem of an ambiguous failure because the client knows that it can safely handle any failure using one simple technique.

 As an example, consider the API call for a hypothetical DNS provider that enables us to add subdomains via an HTTP request: